AzaliaArinal/Car-Rental-Python-CRUD/README.md

-# Python CRUD Application for Car Rental.
+# Python CRUD Application for Car Rental

 This project is a command-line application made in Python for managing a car rental system.
 It provides essential CRUD (Create, Read, Update, Delete) functionalities for cars, customers, and transaction.